Lumbar facet syndrome

 In prolonged extended postures, the facet joints support a greater axial load, and if we add the previous deterioration of the intervertebral disc, this can reach 70% of the total axial load.
 Prolonged postures, especially in flexion, can also cause overload and irritation of these joints.

-• low back pain radiating to the gluteus, hip, or thigh.
+• Lower back pain radiating to the gluteus, hip, or thigh.

 • Pain radiating to the gluteus, hip, or thigh, mimicking sciatica.

 Much of the lower back pain in patients with chronic low back pain likely stems from the deterioration of these facets.
-In the case of facet pain without prior structural deterioration, there is the so-called acute locked facet syndrome, in which the patient reports becoming "stuck" when performing a simple movement (picking something up from the floor), presenting with lower back pain and marked reduction in mobility.
+In the case of facet pain without prior structural deterioration, there is what is known as acute locked facet syndrome, in which the patient reports becoming "stuck" when performing a simple movement (picking something up from the floor), presenting with lower back pain and markedly reduced mobility.

-Symptom relief after rhizotomy is practically immediate and permanent in acute cases without facet dysfunction.
-In chronic cases, mostly secondary to degenerative processes (osteoarthritis), initial effectiveness may be reduced in the medium term, requiring repeat treatment.
-In any case, it is a safe technique that provides good results in improving facet joint pain.
+Symptom relief after rhizotomy is practically immediate and permanent in acute cases without facet joint disorganization.
+In chronic cases, mostly secondary to degenerative processes (osteoarthritis), initial effectiveness may be reduced in the medium term, requiring a repeat procedure.
+In any case, it is a safe technique that provides good results in improving lower back pain of facet joint origin.

 Make an appointment with Dr. Jordi Jiménez.
 He will see you in the center of Palma and help you regain your quality of life.